 FAQ: Can Step Up for Students be combined with a Diocesan CSTAG award?
 Not at the Elementary level(exceptions are Morning Star Schools).

 Parents are required to fill out a FACTS Grant and Aid application for the each new school year.
-All applications must be submitted along with ALL documents uploaded to FACTS no later than May 31, 2020.
+Applications for the 2023-2024 school year open on November 1, 2022.
+All applications must be submitted along with ALL documents uploaded to FACTS no later than April 30, 2022 for the 2023-2024 school year.
 An application is considered complete when FACTS Grant and Aid has received the application and all supporting documentation required for evaluation.
 Below is the link to fill out a FACTS application form.

-Please Note: Generally, the documents needed for uploading is your 2019 W-2 and your 2018 Tax return.
+Please Note: Diocesan aid is limited.
+Applications received after the initial consideration deadline of April 30th, 2023 for the 23-24 school year may be be subject to a reduced rate.
+Generally, the documents needed for uploading are your current W-2 and your 2021 Tax return.
 If you are self-employed other documents may be required from FACTS.
 FACTS Grant and Aid application

 How to appeal a denial of a Diocesan CSTAG award